From "LO" To A Billion Dollars The History of Social Media

 Founded by programmer Jonathan Abrams, Friendster beat SixDegrees.com’s record of 3.5 million users in its first few months, and trailblazed its path to a $30 million offer from Google (that Abrams rejected).

-The meteoric rise gave way to crushing losses however, as Friendster fell victim to stability issues, long load times and lack of agility that characterised it’s impending competitor, a small site called Facebook.
+The meteoric rise gave way to crushing losses however, as Friendster fell victim to stability issues, long load times and a distinct lack of agility that characterised it’s impending competitor, a small site called Facebook.

 "Everyone's been talking a lot about a universal face book within Harvard. ...
 I think it's kind of silly that it would take the University a couple of years to get around to it.
 I can do it better than they can, and I can do it in a week.".
-That’s what a 20 year old Mark Zuckerberg told the Harvard Crimson when discussing his idea for a new website.

 Spurred on by the success of companies like Napster and eager to make the next big thing, Mark Zuckerberg, Eduardo Saverin, Andrew McCollum, Dustin Moskovitz, and Chris Hughes created TheFacebook from a Harvard college dorm room in January 2004.

 16 years later, Facebook is worth over $500 billion, has 2.7 billion monthly users and is in the news almost constantly.
-Not bad considering 50 years prior “LO” was all that could be managed.
+Not bad considering a mere 50 years prior “LO” was all that could be managed.

 Also, random fun fact I learnt whilst researching this article, Facebook is blue because Mark Zuckerberg is red-green colour-blind and blue is the colour he can see best.
 Do with that what you will.